mariofp77/mariofernandezpendas.github.io/_pages/about.md

 I am interested in the development of sampling techniques applied to the field of molecular simulation.
 I have worked with Hybrid Monte Carlo methods and numerical integrators applied to simulations in different statistical ensembles.
 Currently, I am interested in the combination of machine learning techniques with free energy calculation methods.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.